 Study circles are not restricted to Bahá’ís; anyone may attend.

-The Bahá’ís of Fond du Lac, Oshkosh and Appleton are dedicated to fostering the moral and spiritual development of children and youth in the Fox Valley through a series of regular classes, whose locations and times fit the needs of local families.
+The Bahá’í of the Fox Valley are dedicated to fostering the moral and spiritual development of children and youth in the area through a series of regular classes, whose locations and times fit the needs of local families.